-There are villages that have become known for certain fiestas and they attract numerous crowds.
-TorvizcĂłn celebrates the day of its patron saint, San AntĂłn Abad, in January with bonfires often dangerously lit in the narrow alleys below the houses.
-TrevĂ©lez celebrates San Antonio in June when they enact a fight between the Christians and the Moors, but the best of these fights simply called Moros y Cristianos takes place in VĂˇlor, the birthplace of AbĂ©n Humeya who was crowned king of the Moriscos in Cádiar.
+Some of the villages have become particularly well known for certain fiestas and they attract numerous crowds every year.
+Torvizcón celebrates the day of its patron saint, San Antón Abad, in January with bonfires often dangerously lit in the narrow alleys between the houses.
+Trevélez celebrates San Antonio in June when they enact a fight between the Christians and the Moors, but the best of these Moros y Cristianos re-enactments takes place in Válor, the birthplace of Abén Humeya who was crowned king of the Moriscos in Cádiar.

-There are also numerous pilgrimages, most famous the one that ends up at Virgen de las Nieves, on the peak of El MulhacĂ©n where the Ermita (Shrine) is found.
-The end of the grape harvest in CĂˇdiar, is celebrated in a festival known as the“festival fuente del vino” where they have a public fountain from which the local wine of the Contraviesa region, known as vino de la tierra of vino Costa, runs continuously for anyone to drink.
+There are also numerous pilgrimages, most famously being the one that leads to the Virgen de las Nieves, on the peak of the Mulhacén, the highest point on mainland Spain, where the Ermita (Hermitage) is located.
+The end of the grape harvest in Cádiar, is celebrated with a festival known as the“festival fuente del vino” where they have a public fountain from which the local wine of the Contraviesa region, known as vino de la tierra or vino Costa, runs continuously for anyone to drink.

 One of the Alpujarra’s most unusual and interesting customs is el trovo, from which we get the word troubadour.
 This is a duel in which the “combatants” sing spontaneous verses at their opponents, with the accompaniment of music and dancing.